Bridge Kit

 Error Recovery and Troubleshooting

-Hard errors throw exceptions and include validation errors, configuration issues, and authentication problems.
-Soft errors occur during transfer execution but return recoverable transaction information, including insufficient balance, network timeouts, and RPC connectivity issues.
+Hard errors throw exceptions such as validation errors, configuration issues, and authentication problems.
+Soft errors occur during transfer execution but return enough transaction information for recovery.
+Examples include insufficient balance, network timeouts, and RPC connectivity issues.

 This guide helps you identify failure points, recover partial transfers, and implement error handling patterns.